TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/skills.md

 ### Additional Skill/Background Examples

-Here are some additional examples of skills based on a stat they work well with, and some background examples of how they might be combined.
-While skills are never limited by what stat you use them with, sometimes thinking about what stat you want to improve will help you decide on what kind of skill to learn.
+Here are some additional examples of skills based on a attribute they work well with, and some background examples of how they might be combined.
+While skills are never limited by what attribute you use them with, sometimes thinking about what attribute you want to improve will help you decide on what kind of skill to learn.

-Skills to augment _Agility_ related checks primarily focus on a character's dexterity, flexibility, and physical speed.
+Skills to augment _Agility_ tests primarily focus on a character's dexterity, flexibility, and physical speed.
 Some examples are _Acrobatics_, _Lockpicking_, _Rubix Cube Solving_, _Sneaking_, or _Wirecutting_.
 If you were to combine those five skills, you could create a background named _Criminal Mastermind_.

-Skills to augment _Brawn_ related checks primarily focus on a character's fortitude, endurance, and physical strength.
+Skills to augment _Brawn_ tests primarily focus on a character's fortitude, endurance, and physical strength.
 Some examples are _Breaching Doors_, _Climbing_, _Lifting_, _Resisting Toxins_, and _Swimming_.
 If you were to combine those five skills, you could create a background named _Military Commando_.

-Skills to augment Charisma related checks primarily focus on a character's social ability and their ability to inspire emotions in others.
+Skills to augment _Charisma_ tests primarily focus on a character's social ability and their ability to inspire emotions in others.
 Some examples are _Animal Handling_, _Bluffing_, _Intimidation_, _Logic_, and _Political Appeal_.
 If you were to combine those five skills, you could create a background named _Druid Politician_.

-Skills to augment Intuition related checks primarily focus on a character's awareness and ability to improvise.
+Skills to augment _Intuition_ tests primarily focus on a character's awareness and ability to improvise.
 Some examples are _Driving_, _Gambling_, _Navigation_, _Traps_, and _Streetwise_.
 If you were to combine those five skills, you could create a background named _Getaway Driver_.

-Skills to augment Knowledge related checks primarily focus on a character's education, ability to retain facts, and their ability to understand and apply complicated concepts.
+Skills to augment _Knowledge_ tests primarily focus on a character's education, ability to retain facts, and their ability to understand and apply complicated concepts.
 Some examples are _Archeology_, _Bandit Culture_, _Baking_, _Political History_, and _Sewing_.
 If you were to combine those five skills, you could create a background named _Gang Savvy Granny_.